About

 What gear do I have?

-in a fairly new condition, but I’m not sure if they are too heavy for me?
+I have a military-backpack for foot soldiers, It has a lumbar support and thick padded shoulder straps.
+I will need to check if it’s still waterproof!
+And I already have military-boots, in a fairly new condition, but I’m not sure if they are too heavy for me?
 Maybe I need to find more modern walking boots?
 A simple first-aid kit, with band-aid, a flea-nipper, a few painkillers and a refresher on first aid knowledge is very useful.

-The rest of my gear I will need to acquire
+The rest of my gear I will need to acquire…

 The main issue is weight.

-I could bring my tent with me, but it is a 4 person tent weighing around 20Kg if not more!
+I could bring my tent with me, but it is a 4 person tent weighing around 20kg if not more!
+I do also have a sleeping bag, but it’s heavy, thick and not water or windproof.
+Same goes for pretty much everything I currently have at home.

+Its either too old and broken, Or too thick and heavy.
 Worst comes to worst I will start my Pilgrimage with these heavier things, and hope I can upgrade along the way.

 But if I could help it, getting a bit better prepared,

-would certainly be worth the effort!
+it would certainly be worth the effort!

 Gear list:

 My checklist of gear I still need, I already have and I won’t need.
+Checklist Icons:

 Must Haves

-• Walking boots:
+- Walking boots:

-Army boots, might be too heavy though?
+Army boots might be too heavy though? - Backpack:

-Lightweight, 1 or 2 person, so I can keep my stuff inside my tent
+Lightweight, 1 or 2 person, so I can keep my stuff inside my tent - Sleeping Gear:

 Lightweight, water and windproof sleeping bag/pillow

-• Last Resort Ration:
+See post: March 2025 - Last Resort Ration:

-Band-aids, a flea-nipper, a few painkillers and more
+Band-aids, a flea-nipper, a few painkillers and more - Correcting Soles:

-I have a bit of knocked kneed legs or X-legs
+I have a bit of knocked kneed legs or X-legs - Flashlight:

-Something to keep me better visible for others during the evening.
+Something to keep me better visible for others during the evening. - Easy-Accessible Pouch and Water:

-Pouches and Bidon that I can reach while walking, so I don’t have to stop and search in my backpack.
+Pouches and Bidon that I can reach while walking, so I don’t have to stop and search in my backpack. - Clothing:

 T-shirts, Pants and the like.

 Also layers!
-Better to be able to take off a piece of clothing than to be too hot or cold!
+Better to be able to take off a piece of clothing than to be too hot or cold! - Raincoat:

-Or something waterproof to keep me dry.
+Or something waterproof to keep me dry. - Good Socks:

-Thick padded socks could be nicer for my feet, but will be a whole lot warmer and I don’t want to walk on sweaty feet. (blisters etc.)
+Thick padded socks could be nicer for my feet, but it will be a whole lot warmer and I don’t want to walk on sweaty feet. (blisters etc.)

 So thick but breathing socks.